Welcome, new Chaparrals! Kick off the Spring 2026 semester at New Student Orientation on Thursday, Jan. 15.

 Whether you’re preparing for your first day on campus or exploring what’s ahead, this section covers the most common questions about NSO.
 Let’s help you start your college journey with confidence.

 At New Student Orientation, you’ll discover everything COD has to offer.
 You’ll also meet representatives from key departments who are here to support your success.
-Explore each department by clicking the links below.
+Explore COD departments by clicking the links below.

 Access and Accommodations